 “That’s… that’s the… the thing Dan.
 It’s.. it’s a one… one… one way trip for me.”
 I couldn’t get any more words out.
 I simply cried until the tears dried up and the hiccups came and went.

 Then I heard Dan’s quiet voice as his stubble brushed against my cheek, “Why’s it a one way trip?”

 “Because… because I will have been exposed to too much radiation.
 A third trip would kill me.
 You can come back though.”
 My heart clenched at the thought, but I wouldn’t force him to stay with me.
 Rod had followed me, and he had gone crazy and demented.

 “No. I will stay with you.
 You need protecting.
 You still barely qualify as passable with a sword.
 More like laughable.”

 I feebly swatted at him, but he easily avoided my weak arm’s attack.
 “Come on, I think that’s enough excitement for today.
 I think you can spend today at your loom.”

-For a second I wanted to fight him, to insist on riding or shooting, but I was too tried to put up any struggle.
+For a second I wanted to fight him, to insist that I wasn’t an invalid yet, but I was too tired to put up any struggle.
 Instead I took the hand he was holding out to me and let him pull me onto my feet and guide me to the building where my loom waited.